 You cannot submit a discussion post late and get credit for it.

-You can make up a maximum of two marks in any week's board by writing two additional replies (i.e., four replies).
+You can make up a maximum of two marks in any active week's board by writing two additional replies (i.e., four replies instead of two).
 You cannot make up more than two marks in any single week's board.

-For instance, if you failed to do the first board on Lesson Two, you would lose four marks.
-If you wanted to make those marks up, you could could write two extra substantive replies to a later board before the midterm, for instance the board for Lesson Four.
-You could make up two more marks by writing two more additional replies in the Lesson Five board.
+For instance, if you failed to post and reply on the first board on Lesson Two, you would lose four marks.
+If you wanted to make those marks up, you could could write two extra substantive replies to a later board before the midterm.
+For instance, you could reply to four rather than two posts in the board for Lesson Four while that board was active.
+I would apply 2 marks to your missed Lesson Two board.
+You could make up the other two of the missed marks by writing two more additional replies in the Lesson Five board.

-If you have questions about this, please email me.
+If you have questions about this, please email me or send me a message through Blackboard.

 So one last time, as a piece of unsolicited advice (for this course and school in general), you don't have to wait until the last minute to do your posts and quizzes.
 I always recommend that people "backdate" their due dates on all their schoolwork by at least two days, so that they are not doing them at the last possible moment.
 Embrace the peace of mind that being proactive can bring.